Old Fashioned Chocolate Covered Cherries

 How long do cherry cordials last?

-After the two weeks of waiting time, these chocolate covered cherries will stay good and fresh for several weeks.
-Just make sure to store them in tightly covered jars or another airtight container at room temperature or in the fridge.
+After the initial two weeks of waiting time (see step-by-step instructions above), these chocolate covered cherries will stay good and fresh for several weeks.
+Just make sure to store them in an airtight container at room temperature or in the fridge.

 Can I freeze chocolate covered cherries?